danecrosby/Postal-Lightning/README.md

 *hover over filled areas for additional lightning strike and city info*

 # How to run
 Simply fork the code into your own repository and connect dbt Cloud to your GitHub account.
-Instructions on how to do that here (https://docs.getdbt.com/docs/cloud/git/connect-github)[https://docs.getdbt.com/docs/cloud/git/connect-github]
+Instructions on how to do that here: https://docs.getdbt.com/docs/cloud/git/connect-github
+Then link dbt Cloud to BigQuery or other data warehouse.
+Instructions here: https://docs.getdbt.com/guides/bigquery?step=1 You can extract data from NOAA's lighting grid map from